 It turns out that we aren’t the only ones affected by the dreaded return of Spring.

 So, if you see your furry friend only suffering with tear stains at certain times of the year, then it’s most likely linked to hay fever.

 While dogs can’t have human antihistamines, there are some snort-friendly remedies that are available through your vet.

 However, they don’t always work wonders for your pup.
-Therefore, we suggest using Squishface Tear Stain Paste, prescribed medicated creams and ear cleaners for every area your dog may be affected.
+Therefore, we suggest using Squishface Tear Stain Paste for long-haired breeds & Squishface Wrinkle Paste for all other breeds, and ear cleaners for every area your dog may be affected.